Contributing Gear Editor

 Fit

 A good fit is essential to a comfortable hiking experience.
 Some hiking socks are specifically designed for men or women, which in our opinion is ideal.
 But almost every brand offers some sort of a size chart or sizing guide.
 Be sure and check those charts and order accordingly to ensure a proper fit.
-Also, some socks can be worn on either foot, whereas others are specifically designed for the left or right foot — note this and wear your socks accordingly.
+Also, some socks can be worn on either foot, whereas others are specifically designed for the left or right.

 Seamless Construction